saidsef/ml-classifier/README.md

 Classify news articles into different categories using Machine Learning.
 The dataset consists of 5000 documents and 40 categories.

-My goal is to show you how to create a prdictive model that will classify news articles.
+My goal is to show you how to create a predictive model that will classify news articles.

 ## Objective
  - To classify news articles